05 November 2008

 T H E R E F O R E

 If you're thinking of voting: Read.
 Debate.
 Listen.
 Think.
 Debate some more.
 Then go to the polls.
 Draw the curtains.
 And vote.
 But really vote, yeah?
-Don't vote blindly, or half-vote.
-Because voting with ignorance, apathy, sloth, and blind faith is far more dangerous than not-voting with ignorance, apathy, sloth, and blind faith.
+Don't vote blindly or vote the way someone told you to vote.
+Because voting with ignorance, apathy, & sloth is far more dangerous than not-voting with ignorance, apathy, & sloth.

 If you're thinking of telling impressionable, undecided, lazy people how to vote: Don't.
-Just ... fucking ... don't.
+Just ... don't.